 *Make sure you know where your bank is, the post office is, and Fedex/Kinkos amongst other important places before you arrive, especially the latter if the lines are busy inside the convention center.

-*Booth holders, press, professional badge holders, 4 day pass holders, and 1 day pass holders all pick up their badge at different places across the convention center.
-Once you find that place, if you are disappointed with your collectible bag, you can always trade with other attendees or buy someone off if you so choose to.
+*Badges are now being mailed to attendees months-weeks before the convention rather than having attendees pick them up at the convention center and personally, I like the mailing of the badges way more.
+Once at the convention center, all you have to do is pick up your bag, programming guide, and souvenir book and if you are disappointed with your collectible bag, you can always trade with other attendees or buy someone off if you so choose to.
 I traded that Cartoon Network bag and traded two more times until I got The Big Bang Theory bag.

 *Because of the increasing number of attendees on Preview Night each year, Comic Con has limited attendance this year.
 They’ve made available four-day badges with and without the Preview Night option.
 Only 4-Day Badges that include the “WITH PREVIEW NIGHT” option can pickup their badge and be admitted to Preview Night on Wednesday.